philippe131/Arcane-test/README.md

 # Arcane-test

-This project is the result of the Arcane technical test
+This project is the result of the Arcane technical test.

+## Potential futur improvements

+- Implements a test for every http request.
+- Handle error raised when you try to create a property with an unknow owner.
+- Allow users to only view properties from one city
+- Restrict access of the users only to their propreties
+- Allow users to delete their properties
+- Allow users to find a properties using other filter like the number of pieces or the name of the owner

 ## Dependencies